aroesler-privat/historical-project_chemistry/README.md

 LoadHigh C:\DOS\MOUSE.COM
 ```

+### Virtual Periodic System of Elements featured by VirtualBox :-)

 Run MS DOS 6.x in your VirtualBox.
-Next to a [suitable mouse driver](https://git.javispedro.com/cgit/vbados.git/about/), you will profit from using [DOSIdle](http://www.win16.info/files/patch/dosidle.img) and [WinFloat](http://www.win16.info/files/winfloat.img) as well:
+In addition to a [suitable mouse driver](https://git.javispedro.com/cgit/vbados.git/about/), you will also benefit from the use of [DOSIdle](http://www.win16.info/files/patch/dosidle.img) and [WinFloat](http://www.win16.info/files/winfloat.img):

 ```autoexec.bat
 C:\VIRTBOX\DOSIDLE.EXE